25Ericcheong/25Ericcheong/README.md

 - A tool built with the MERN stack (will be a simple budgeting tool that I will use) <br>
 - A tiny frontend project with images of Japan! <br>
 - Another tool for my fitness workouts with the MERN stack as well

+<h3>Wishlist</h3>
+- A project to collect coordinates of parking spots possibly with React and Go
+- Desktop tool that saves shortcuts for user